-Messages sent via email are communicated more effectively when they are properly formatted, including the font size.
-If the text size is too small to read it can discourage the recipient from reading the entire message.
-Some users of Outlook face a problem then when they reply to any Outlook email, the font size becomes smaller.
+Messages sent via email are communicated more effectively when properly formatted, including the font size.
+If the text size is too small to read, it can discourage the recipient from reading the entire message.
+Some users of Outlook face a problem, then when they reply to any Outlook email, the font size becomes smaller.
 This problem mainly persists with Microsoft Outlook.
 The default email service sometimes shrinks the size of text when you reply to someone.

 Font size changes when replying to email in Outlook

 The problem just not exists with a reply option but Forward mode too.
 You can barely see and understand the text you have typed, even though the font size in your toolbar remains unchanged.
 To fix this, do the following:

 - Choose Mail

 - Scroll down to Replying or forwarding messages